Barbecue Rotisserie Duck with Truffle Salt Potatoes

 This is the tool I used to prick the skin.

 Take the duck out of the refrigerator 1 hour before you’re ready to cook.
 Put it on the spit rod and secure it with the forks.
 I tied the legs together and trussed the wings tight to the body.
 Once the duck was on the grill, the legs worked their way out of the twine and I had to do a makeshift tie.

 Build a fire with the coals that will keep the grill at approximately 350f.
 Once ready to cook, place a heat proof metal pan underneath where the duck will be.
 I covered a shallow roasting pan with aluminum foil.
 There was extra skin/fat from the duck which I cut into smaller piece and placed on the pan along with the neck.
 The pan will catch all the fat from the duck and then serve as a roasting pan for the potatoes.
 Put the duck onto the rotisserie and cook covered, maintaining the 350f temp on the grill.

 While the duck is cooking, cut up 1-2 pounds of yukon gold potatoes and par boil them for about 5 minutes.
 Drain and let sit just for a minute or so to let the moisture evaporate.
 When the duck has been on for about 30 minutes, there should be enough fat in the pan from the duck to put the potatoes in for their roasting.
 I sprinkled the potatoes with truffle salt before putting them into the fat.
 Stir the potatoes around in the fat to make sure they are coated in the fat.
 Cover the grill and continue to cook.
 For about 30 min.
 The total cooking time for the duck should be 1 to 1 ¼ hours.
-The duck should be medium to medium rare.
+The duck should be medium to well.